-As a warm-up, we begin with the famous and insightful Hatano-Nelson model in the continuum system.
-The Hamiltonian is given by $\hat H_{\text{HN}}=(\hat p+ig)^2/ 2m=\hat p^2/2m+ig\hat p/m-g^2/2m$ \cite{hatano1996localization,hatano1997vortex}, where the momentum operator in the real space is $\hat p=-i\partial_x$.
-This Hamiltonian describes that a massive particle moves in a one-dimensional system with a background imaginary gauge field.
+As a warm-up, we begin with the Hatano-Nelson model in the continuum system.
+The Hamiltonian is given by $\hat H_{\text{HN}}=(\hat p+ig)^2/ 2m=\hat p^2/2m+ig\hat p/m-g^2/2m$ \cite{hatano1996localization,hatano1997vortex}, where the momentum operator is $\hat p=-i\partial_x$ in the real-space representation.
+This Hamiltonian describes a massive particle moving in a one-dimensional system with a background imaginary gauge field.
 The corresponding stationary Schrodinger equation is

 We are interested in the eigenstates of this system under different boundary conditions.
 Starting with the periodic boundary conditions (PBC) $\psi(x)=\psi(x+L)$, the eigenstates are characterized by extended plane waves $\psi_{\text{PBC}}(x)=\frac{1}{\sqrt{L}}e^{ikx}$ with real-valued momentum $k\in2\pi\mathbb{Z}/L$, where $L$ is the system size.
 Consequently, the eigenenergies are given by $E_{\text{PBC}}=(k+ig)^2/2m$, which is complex if $g\ne0$.